thevermeer/pg_ts_semantic_headline/problems/multi_word_phrase_highlighting.md

 The function accepts:
 - `haystack_arr` as an ordered array of words, as they appear in the document, AFTER the source string was treated with the `prepare_text_for_tsvector` string cleaning function
 - content_tsv as the TSVector rendered from the content, again, AFTER treatment with `prepare_text_for_tsvector` to ensure that the "haystack" has been cleared of words delimited with special characters, thus preserving the word positions in the TSVector after lexizing and stemming.
-- `search_query` as  TSQuery statement; that statement can include multiple phrases separated by OR, AND and NOT `|, &, !` operators, brackets, and
+- `search_query` as  TSQuery statement; that statement can include multiple phrases separated by OR, AND and NOT `|, &, !` operators, brackets, and will be divided such that the brackets are ignored, and the logical operators are treated as seperators between phrases.

 ```
 CREATE OR REPLACE FUNCTION ts_query_matches(haystack_arr TEXT[], content_tsv TSVECTOR, search_query TSQUERY)